 Blocking syslog generation on a standby ASA

-Starting from ASA software release 9.4.1 onwards now you can block specific syslogs from being generated on a standby unit using the following command:
+Start from ASA software release 9.4.1 onwards and you can block specific syslogs from being generated on a standby unit and use this command:

 no logging message syslog-id standby

 There is currently no verification procedure available for this configuration.

 If you want to suppress a specific syslog message to be sent to syslog server, then you must enter the command as shown.

 The %ASA-3-201008: Disallowing new connections. error message is seen when an ASA is unable to contact the syslog server and no new connections are allowed.